 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Although you might obviously have to ask Wong to lend you four dollars first.

-You can find It’s Good, Except It Sucks with Elly-Mae Gadsby on Doctor Strange And The Multiverse Of Madness here.
+You can find It’s Good, Except It Sucks with Elly-Mae Gadsby on Doctor Strange And The Multiverse Of Madness here and Gary Bainbridge on the 1978 Dr. Strange television pilot here.

 Some Unspoken Thing is a huge feature on the sheer brilliance of Guardians Of The Galaxy Vol. 2; you can find it here.